Deadline To File Taxes in 2026

 Tax season can be stressful because you’re somewhat at the mercy of others to deliver documents to you in a prompt manner.
 Entities like your employer, bank or financial institution, charities, and political parties must deliver tax documents that enable you to fill out your income tax return.

 The deadline for your employer to send out tax forms, such as a T4 information slip, is the last day of February.
-Most employers will have this available prior to the end of the month, meaning you can get a jump on filing that return sooner than later.
+Most employers will have this available prior to the end of the month, meaning you can get a jump on filing that return sooner rather than later.
+You can do this whether you use a tax professional or not.
+Plus, either way, you can select the best payment options if you owe money.

 What To Do If You Don’t Receive Your T4